 The best time to distribute your mobile survey will depend on your target audience – whether they’re consumers or businesses, and then it will depend on the industry, their working hours, and a number of other factors.
 For a mobile survey gathering feedback from an event, you need to catch respondents while it’s fresh in their mind.
 As with any survey, it’s essential to tailor your survey distribution, and monitor and test the best times for your particular audience.

 Survey software for mobile surveys

 Snap Surveys software can produce adaptive surveys that are easy to complete on any device, and the responses can be combined as part of a multi-mode survey project including mobile, online and paper surveys.
-For conducting mobile surveys in the field, Snap Mobile Anywhere is an offline survey app that allows you to collect and store responses securely until an internet connection is available to sync the data.
+For conducting mobile surveys in the field, Snap XMP Offline Interviewer is an offline survey app that allows you to collect and store responses securely until an internet connection is available to sync the data.